-I am a researcher in the Cyber Systems & Operations group at MIT Lincoln Laboratory focusing on threat modeling, mitigation strategies, and malware analysis.
+I am a researcher in the Cyber Systems & Operations group at MIT Lincoln Laboratory focusing on malware analysis, vulnerability research, and intrusion detection.
 I earned my M.S. and B.S. in Computer Science from the Georgia Institute of Technology in 2010 and 2009 respectively.
 While at Georgia Tech I studied areas of information security including privacy and side-channels with my advisor Patrick Traynor.

 P. Marquardt, A. Verma, H. Carter and P. Traynor, (sp)iPhone: Decoding Vibrations From Nearby Keyboards Using Mobile Phone Accelerometers, Proceedings of the ACM Conference on Computer and Communications Security (CCS), October, 2011. (acceptance rate: 13.9%)